MattMS/my-thoughts/on/coffeescript_style/README.md

 ## Comments

-Since I use Literate CoffeeScript, I write all my comments as Markdown paragraphs.
+Literate CoffeeScript lets me write my comments as Markdown paragraphs.
 This gives me the same character width (72) for all comments.
+It also allows headings and other HTML features.

 I only use indented `#` comments for code that I want temporarily ignored.